-The project provides the material conditions and an intellectually stimulating environment to early career scholars for the development of their dissertations and research projects.
-We are currently supervising/mentoring one Master dissertation and one PhD dissertation.
+The project provides the material and intellectual infrastructure for early career scholars to develop their dissertations and research projects.
+We are currently supervising/mentoring several Master’s and PhD dissertations.

 Rave Culture, Psychedelism and Subjectivity: Genealogies of Electronic Dance Music in Portugal (1990-2000)

 Taking the rave culture and the acid house phenomenon in Portugal as an object of study, this project draws on the concept of psychedelism as an operational category to think about politics.
 A space of shared performance, where desire, fantasy and self-projection intersect and relate to each other, enabling new forms of life and social relationships, rave culture is particularly relevant terrain for reflection in the contemporary political subject.
 Using a qualitative methodology, this research project seeks to trace the genealogy of rave culture in Portugal following the entrance of Portugal in the European Union, a period often dubbed as “Cavaquismo” (1990-2000).
 Ultimately, this project aims at producing new narratives about the development of the rave culture in Portugal to reflect critically about the new forms of political subjectivation of the post-dictatorship youth.